puppetlabs/puppet-docs/source/pe/3.7/install_upgrading.markdown

 Once downloaded, copy the appropriate tarball to each node you'll be upgrading.

-Before starting the upgrade, all of the components (agents, master, console, etc.) in your current deployment should be correctly configured and communicating with each other, and live management should be up and running with all nodes connected.
+Before starting the upgrade, all of the components (agents, master, console, etc.) in your current deployment should be correctly configured and communicating with each other.

 ## Back Up Your Databases and Other PE Files